Fatty Acids: Straight-Chain Monoenoic

 Little is known of the mechanism of formation of trans-3-16:1 in plants, other than it requires molecular oxygen, while palmitic acid esterified to phosphatidylglycerol is the probable substrate.

-Bacteria: Several routes to the production of monoenoic fatty acids in bacteria are known, but most species produce these by anaerobic mechanisms that involve the fatty acid synthetase II (FAS II), in which the various enzymes in the process are dissociated (as discussed in greater detail in our web page on saturated fatty acids).
+Bacteria: Several routes to the production of monoenoic fatty acids in bacteria are known, but most species produce these by anaerobic mechanisms that utilize the fatty acid synthetase II (FAS II), in which the various enzymes in the process are dissociated (as discussed in greater detail in our web page on saturated fatty acids).
 In brief, there are four enzymatic reactions in each iterative cycle of chain elongation, and in the first step, 3-ketoacyl-ACP synthase I (FabB) or II (FabF) adds a two-carbon unit from malonyl-ACP to the growing acyl-ACP, before the resulting keto ester is reduced by a NADPH-dependent 3-ketoacyl-ACP reductase (FabG).
 The elements of water are removed by a 3-hydroxyacyl-ACP dehydratase (FabA or FabZ), before the last step in which an enoyl-ACP reductase (FABI or FabK) generates the saturated acyl-ACP.

 In the much-studied facultative anaerobe Escherichia coli, the double bond in monoenes is generated at a branch point in fatty acid synthesis at the dehydratase step during the fourth cycle of chain elongation.
 Instead of chain elongation proceeding as normal, an isomerase converts the trans-2-decenoyl-ACP to cis-3-decenoyl-ACP.
 Of the two hydratases, FabZ can catalyse dehydration only, while FabA is bifunctional and carries out both dehydration and isomerization. cis-3-Decenoyl-ACP is not a substrate for the enoyl-ACP reductase, but it can be further elongated with eventual formation of a cis-11-18:1 fatty acid.
 Different isoforms of the condensing enzyme exist with FabF being the most common, while FabB is important for the introduction of the double bond.
 FabF is responsive to temperature and may regulate the degree of unsaturation and thence fluidity of membranes in an organism.
 The reaction is terminated by acyltransferases, such as the glycerol-3-phosphate acyltransferase, which transfers the fatty acyl group to a complex lipid.